 With the advent of communication, remote medical technologies are becoming more commonplace and in 2017, Sally enlisted the help of a team of paediatric specialists to help diagnose and treat children remotely.
 The concept was tested during a mission to Northern Iraq where many children benefited from the online consultations.

-Following the success of the mission, Sally founded Save A Child and is building a global network of paediatricians and paediatric specialists ready to assist remotely.
+Following the success of the mission, Sally founded Save A Child and we are in the process of building a global network of paediatricians and paediatric specialists ready to assist remotely.

 Armed conflict affects one in ten children globally and over the past few decades many urban areas have become direct targets, producing large numbers of casualties that outstrip the ability of healthcare infrastructures to provide adequate care by medical professionals with expertise in paediatric emergency medicine.